-This guide walks you through what changed, why it matters specifically for affluent Florida residents, and seven strategies that families with significant wealth should evaluate with their advisory team.
+This guide walks you through what the current law provides, why it matters specifically for affluent Florida residents, and seven strategies that families with significant wealth should evaluate with their advisory team.

 The Tax Cuts and Jobs Act (TCJA) of 2017 roughly doubled the federal estate and gift tax exemption.
-For 2025, the exemption stood at approximately $13.61 million per individual ($27.22 million for married couples).
-That temporary increase has now sunset.
+For 2025, the exemption stood at approximately $13.99 million per individual ($27.98 million for married couples).
+The One Big Beautiful Bill Act, signed into law on July 4, 2025, made permanent and expanded that higher exemption.

-Why Estate Tax Planning Hits Florida Families Differently
+Why Estate Tax Planning Matters for Florida Families

 In my experience working with clients across the Treasure Coast and South Florida, many successful families underestimate their gross estate by 20-30% because they forget to include life insurance proceeds, retirement account balances, and closely held business interests.